TRAVIS SWAGGERTY, CENTER FIELDER

 Overall, Swaggerty’s line was comfortably above the anemic Florida State League norm of 242/313/353.
 For some reason, he had a large reverse platoon split, with an OPS of .845 against LHPs and .699 against RHPs.
 Swaggerty made much better contact after those first three months: he struck out in 25% of his plate appearances through June and 18% afterward.
 He showed very good range in center and had seven outfield assists.

 Hopefully, Swaggerty made adjustments in the last two months of 2019 that will stand up going forward.
-He should open 2020 in AA and it’d be good to see him reach AAA during the season.
+He would have opened 2020 in AA, but went to the Pirates’ alternate training site at Altoona.

 |Signing Bonus: $4,400,000